-American culture has a reputation for assertive and aggressive communication behaviour with values such as competitiveness and freedom of speech being highly prized.
-This is reflected in TV shows with high levels of verbal conflict.
+American culture has a reputation for assertive and aggressive communication behavior with values such as competitiveness and freedom of speech being highly respected.
+This is reflected in American TV shows with high levels of verbal conflict, such as sitcoms.
 Studies show Americans tend to be much more assertive than Koreans, Finns, or the Japanese.

 By contrast, Japanese texts dating back as far as the 6th and 7th centuries place concord above all other values, and in China one can hear proverbs such as “The first man to raise his voice loses the argument” and “One hurtful word wounds like a sharp sword.”

 These different cultural approaches can lead to frustrations as individuals from different cultural backgrounds interact with one another.
 In one study looking into the experiences of people from an East Asian background working in the USA, it emerged that many participants had experienced accusations that they lacked leadership potential because it was perceived that they were non-assertive in the workplace.

 The importance of guanxi

 This tendency to be less assertive ties in with what’s known as guanxi in China – the importance of the dynamics of personalized networks of influence.
 In this kind of cultural environment, connections and relationships are significant in all transactions.
 The importance of the contact network means that people from a guanxi background tend to be more tolerant of conflict in the hope that a smoother immediate exchange will promote future understanding and thus closer relationships.